What Does Joist Tape Do?

 - Installation: With Trex Protect butyl tape, you’ll have less trimming and a better fit on your boards.
 It’s not too thick, which would be difficult to install, or too thin, which is not durable.
 Tape adheres best to dry surfaces.
 Press firmly onto the boards; using a hand roller may help to smooth out any wrinkles.

-- Price: For just a few dollars more, you can install a durable butyl tape that will give you peace of mind for your deck build.
+- Price: For just a few pounds more, you can install a durable butyl tape that will give you peace of mind for your deck build.
 A good manufacturer will back their product: Trex Protect comes with a 25-year warranty.
 Use this materials estimator to determine how much tape you will need to buy.

 If you’re still unsure about types of joist tape, check out this comparison on Decks.com, which includes DeckWise.